Companies House: Controversy

 In February 2008, The Times and Computer Weekly broke a story that almost 4,000 of the names on the Companies House register of directors were on international watchlists of alleged fraudsters, money launderers, terror financiers and corrupt officials.
 The results came from Datanomic who had screened the 6.8 million names on the register against a World-Check database of high risk individuals and businesses.
 The exercise also revealed more than 1,500 disqualified company directors were being allowed to run other UK companies as Companies House was not checking names against its register of disqualified persons.

+In 2026, a problem with the Companies House website led to logged in users possibly being able to view and edit other companies' information, such as residential addresses and dates of birth.
+The security vulnerability was present for six months.
+No passwords were compromised in the data breach.